| |

 -Horses of the World: How do you recruit your horses in

--Markus Fuchs: Basically on friends'advice or that of courtiers
+general ? -Markus Fuchs: Basically on friends'advice or that of courtiers

 who give me precise informations about interesting horses.
 In